newrelic/rpm_contrib/README.md

 agent contributed by the community of RPM users.
 It requires the RPM Agent to run.

-To use the contrib gem, install the `rpm_contrib` gem off gemcutter.
+To use the contrib gem, install the `rpm_contrib` gem from gemcutter.
 It will also install the required version of the `newrelic_rpm` gem if it's not already installed.

-For Rails 2.1 and later, add these dependencies in this order to your in your environment.rb:
+For Rails 2.1 and later, add this dependency to your in your environment.rb:

     config.gem 'rpm_contrib'
-    config.gem 'newrelic_rpm'

 For other frameworks, make sure you load rubygems if it isn't already, then just require the contrib gem: